 Lao people like to drink it along with their noodle soup for breakfast, (yes soup for breakfast!
-Took me a while to get used to, but it is very nutritious and really sets you up for the day!).
+Took me a while to get used to, but it is very nutritious and sets you up for the day!).

-However it is a great coffee to drink throughout the day.
+However, it is a great coffee to drink throughout the day.

-Thailand and Laos are more socially natural neighbors than the Vietnamese who are generally their political neighbors – both being only 2 of the 5 remaining communist countries left in the world.
+Thailand and Laos are more socially natural neighbors than the Vietnamese, who are generally their political neighbors – both being only 2 of the 5 remaining communist countries left in the world.

 Where is Lao coffee grown?

-Volcanic eruptions are well known nowadays, for spewing out incredibly nutrient rich matter that creates farmland unsurpassed in its vegetation growing abilities.
+Volcanic eruptions are well known nowadays for spewing out incredibly nutrient-rich matter that creates farmland unsurpassed in its vegetation growing abilities.

-I want to let everyone know that there is a little country of no more the 7,000,000 (million) people out there that is more than just one of those countries you have never heard of.
+I want to let everyone know that there are a little country of no more the 7,000,000 (million) people out there that is more than just one of those countries you have never heard of.

-It produces something that every single human being around the world drinks in one form or another, (coffee in general not Lao coffee), regardless of religion or race etc.
+It produces something that every single human being around the world drinks in one form or another (coffee in general, not Lao coffee), regardless of religion or race, etc.